2019 Honda Civic Lug Nut Torque & Bolt Specs

 - 2010 Honda Civic lug nut torque

-All 20 2019 Honda Civic fastener specs
+All 50 2019 Honda Civic fastener specs

 Per-bolt torque, wrench size, and thread spec for the 2019 Honda Civic, sourced from OEM service literature and verified against community shop data.
 Values pair imperial (ft-lb) and metric (Nm) where the manufacturer publishes both.
+7 of the 50 fastener specs on this page are independently verified against OEM service manuals and manufacturer torque data (last reviewed June 2026).

 Wheels — 2019 Honda Civic

 Wheel and lug nut spec for the 2019 Honda Civic.
 At the wheel hub, the lug nut torques to 80 ft-lbs (108 Nm) (19mm drive, M12x1.5 thread).
+OEM-verified spec.

 Brakes — 2019 Honda Civic